-1.1 Description of the XRB80HR MONOBLOCK® Series
+1.1 Description of the XRB80N100 MONOBLOCK® Series

-The XRB80HR (high reliability) Monoblock® X-ray source is designed for OEM applications powering its internal Bipolar X-ray tube up to 80kV at 100W.It is a complete integrated system consisting of a high voltage power supply (HVPS), filament supply, X-ray tube and oil encapsulant which provides the required high voltage insulation in one compact enclosure .
-The combination of proprietary control system and protection circuitry.
-Additional advantages are the elimination of high voltage cables and low leakage X-ray radiation.
+The XRB80N100 MONOBLOCK® Series is a complete integrated system consisting of a high voltage power supply (HVPS), filament supply, X-ray tube and oil encapsulant which provides the required high voltage insulation in one compact enclosure.
+The combination of proprietary control system and protection circuitry enables the supplies to operate under arcing and extreme transient conditions without damage or interruptions.
+Additional advantages are the elimination of high voltage cables and extremely low leakage X-ray radiation.